egberts/egberts.github.io-src/content/articles/ssh-overview.md

 #    session.

 # IgnoreUnknown specifies a pattern-list of unknown
-#    options to be ignored if they are encountered
+#    options gets ignored if encountered
 #    in configuration parsing.
-#    This may be used to suppress errors if
+#    IgnoreUnknown suppresses errors if
-#    ssh_config contains options that are unrecognised
+#    ssh_config contains unrecognized options
 #    by ssh(1).
-#    It is recommended that IgnoreUnknown be listed
+#    Recommends that IgnoreUnknown keyword gets
-#    early in the configuration file as it will not
+#    declared closer to beginning of the configuration file as it will not
-#    be applied to unknown options that appear
+#    detect unknown options that appear
 #    before it.
 IgnoreUnknown yes

 # Include includes the specified configuration
 #    file(s).
-Multiple pathnames may be specified
+Supports more than one pathnames
 #    and each pathname may contain glob(7)
 #    wildcards and, for user configurations,
 #    shell-like ‘~’ references to user home